 Remember, not hitting your goals doesn’t mean your project was a total failure.
 You may have purposefully set a stretch goal to challenge yourself or your team.
 Even if you didn’t set a stretch goal, it’s more important to calmly evaluate why you missed your target rather than pretend it didn’t happen.
 That way, you can learn from your mistakes and bring those learnings with you the next time you set SMART goals.

-SMART goals can help your team succeed by bringing clarity into the goal-setting and project management process.
+SMART goals can help your team succeed by bringing clarity into the goal-setting and project management processes.
 When your team has clarity and is moving in the same direction, they’re more likely to be motivated and to know what work to prioritize.

 Visualizing and tracking your goals both makes them easier to measure and achieve.
 In Asana, you can set, track, and report on your SMART goals all in one space.
 With the ability to connect with everyone on your team and share with stakeholders, you can coordinate everything you need to achieve your most ambitious goals.